thoughtram/blog/_posts/2015-01-11-exploring-angular-1.3-validators-pipeline.md

     url: "http://blog.thoughtram.io/angularjs/2015/01/23/exploring-angular-1.3-ngMessages.html"
 date:       2015-01-11
 update_date: 2015-08-13
-summary:    "Angular makes working with forms in applications a breeze.
-Not only that it extends a form's capabilities, it makes it possible to handle them in a different way due to its scope model nature.
-In this article we discuss a newly introduced feature called custom validators.
-We usually made custom validations in with parsers and formatters.
-But the validators pipeline makes validating forms even better."
+summary:    "In this article we discuss a newly introduced feature called custom validators, so we don't have to hijack parsers and formatters anymore."

 isExploringAngular13Article: true